-The Manchester native started playing competitively in 2008, quickly earning herself a place within the GB Women’s Team for whom she made her debut at the 2009 BT Paralympic World Cup in Manchester.
-The following year, Laurie claimed the first of her four European bronze medals to date (2009, 2011, 2013, 2015).
+The Manchester native started playing competitively in 2008, quickly earning herself a place on the GB Women’s Team, making her debut at the 2009 BT Paralympic World Cup in Manchester.
+The following year, Laurie claimed the first of her four European bronze medals (2009, 2011, 2013, 2015).

-.
-The 24-year-old has had great success within the junior international circuit throughout her career to date: in addition to an U22 European silver medal from 2010, in 2014 Laurie played her way to silver at the 2014 Women’s U25 European Championships and, in 2015, co-captained the GB Women’s U25 Team with Amy Conroy to the title of U25 World Champions in Beijing, China.
+The 24-year-old has had great success within the junior international circuit throughout her: in addition to an U22 European silver medal from 2010, in 2014 Laurie played her way to silver at the 2014 Women’s U25 European Championships and, in 2015, co-captained the GB Women’s U25 Team with Amy Conroy to the title of U25 World Champions in Beijing, China.

-Laurie made her Paralympic Games debut in front of a home crowd at the London 2012 Games; the team earning their best result for ParalympicsGB since the 1996 Atlanta Games with a 7th place finish.
+Laurie made her Paralympic Games debut in front of a home crowd at the London 2012 Games where the team finished seventh and, four years later, was part of the ParalympicsGB squad that finished fourth at Rio 2016.